Steps (pop group): 2017–2021: Tears on the Dancefloor and What the Future Holds Parts 1 & 2

 The group officially confirmed on 1 January 2017, that they were ending their five-year break following their reunion tour and Christmas album.
-Their first appearance was at London's G-A-Y nightclub, where the group confirmed the reunion.
-The group later performed at the I Love The 90's event in Hasselt, Belgium, due to the band's massive popularity in Belgium during the late 1990s.
+The group performed at the I Love The 90's event in Hasselt, Belgium, due to the band's massive popularity in Belgium during the late 1990s.

 The group's fifth studio album, Tears on the Dancefloor, was released on 21 April 2017 and entered the charts at number 2.
 On 5 March 2017, the group confirmed the release of the new album, alongside its lead single, "Scared of the Dark", and a 22-date tour, Party on the Dancefloor.
 A deluxe edition of the album, titled Tears on the Dancefloor: Crying at the Disco, was released on 27 October.

 In November 2017, Tozer announced that the reunion was no longer just a 20th-anniversary celebration and that the group intends to continue after their 2018 Summer of Steps tour.
 In April 2018, Richards announced that following their summer tour, they would begin work on their sixth studio album.
 In February 2019, Richards announced the group would begin recording their next album during the summer months.

 On 7 September 2020, via their social media accounts, Steps announced the release date of their album entitled What the Future Holds.
 The album was released on 27 November of the same year, with pre-orders available from 8 September.
 The next day, they confirmed a new 14-date UK tour (with special guest Sophie Ellis-Bextor) starting in November 2021.
 The first single from the album was the Greg Kurstin-and-Sia-penned "What the Future Holds", released on 9 September 2020.
 It was followed by "Something in Your Eyes" on 27 October 2020.
 "To the Beat of My Heart" was released as the album's third single in January 2021.

 In April 2021, Steps announced that an upcoming deluxe version of What the Future Holds was now to become a completely separate album entitled What the Future Holds Pt.
 2 with 10 new tracks, four stripped back versions of songs and a new sound for some tracks.

 The first single of What the Future Holds Pt.
 2 was confirmed as a reworked version of "Heartbreak in This City" featuring Michelle Visage.
-The second single was revealed as "Take Me For A Ride", released on July 29, 2021.
+The second single was revealed as "Take Me for a Ride", released on 29 July 2021.
 Steps released a third single from What the Future Holds Pt.
-2 on August 20, 2021, a cover of British pop group Five Star's 1987 hit "The Slightest Touch".
+2 on 20 August 2021, a cover of British pop group Five Star's 1987 hit "The Slightest Touch".
 On 18 November 2021, Steps released their fourth single, "A Hundred Years of Winter", written by Darren Hayes.
 Later that month, the band postponed the last few dates of the tour as two musicians and several crew members had tested positive for COVID-19.